Our oceans are hotter than ever. Scientists say they worry about what that means for our future | CBC News

 Our oceans store about 90 per cent of our planet's heat.
 But that energy won't stay trapped forever.
 And when it is released over time, it means our atmosphere will warm even more.

-Tim Boyer, an oceanographer with NOAA's National Centers for Environmental Information, said it's hard to quantify just how much a much a difference it would make if our oceans released their heat energy.
+Tim Boyer, an oceanographer with NOAA's National Centers for Environmental Information, said it's hard to quantify just how much of a difference it would make if our oceans released their heat energy.

 But, he put it like this: "If the top 1,000 metres of the ocean were suddenly to drop in temperature to 0.1 C, and that heat was released to the atmosphere, the atmosphere would see an increase of 100 C in temperature."